ClassicPress-plugins-mirror/tukutoi-maintenance/README.txt

 1. Upload the Plugin files to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Setup and control the Settings in the native WordPress Settings > Maintenance Menu.
+1. Setup and control the Settings in the native WordPress Settings > Reading screen, under the newly added TukuToi Maintenance Section

 == Frequently Asked Questions ==

 = How big should the Image used for the Maintenance Screen be? =

-It should ideally be 1200px by 700px.
+The optimal (website) background image size is 1920 x 1080 pixels with a 16:9 ratio, the dpi (dots per inch) should be at least 72.
+However you are free to upload bigger or smaller sizes, as you wish.

 = How big should the Logo Image used for the Maintenance Screen be? =